pupilfirst/playbook/stages/3-customer-validation.md

 Resources:

 * Product Hunt has a collection of [tools for designers](http://www.producthunt.com/e/tools-for-designers) that could become super useful at this stage.

+## Common Failures

+* The biggest reason why startups fail at this stage is that they spend too much on customer acquisition before product-market fit.
+At this stage, you are still looking to find viable customers for your product.
+* Building a product without problem/solution fit.
+* Hiring too many people too early, or hiring "experts" before they become critical.

 ## Proceeding to Efficiency